joseguardo/IntelligentChunking/app/data/processed/original/chunks/28_changes_to_the_lenders.md

 (e) an assignment will only be effective on:

-1. receipt by the Facility Agent (whether in the Assignment Agreement or otherwise) of written confirmation from the New Lender (in form and substance satisfactory to the Facility Agent) that the New Lender will assume the same obligations to the other Senior Finance Parties and the other Secured Parties as it would have been under if it was an Original Lender;
+1. (i) receipt by the Facility Agent (whether in the Assignment Agreement or otherwise) of written confirmation from the New Lender (in form and substance satisfactory to the Facility Agent) that the New Lender will assume the same obligations to the other Senior Finance Parties and the other Secured Parties as it would have been under if it was an Original Lender;
-2. the New Lender entering into the documentation required for it to accede to the Intercreditor Agreement (which requirement will be satisfied on completion of an assignment using the form of Assignment Agreement attached as schedule 5 (Form of Assignment Agreement));
+2. (ii) the New Lender entering into the documentation required for it to accede to the Intercreditor Agreement (which requirement will be satisfied on completion of an assignment using the form of Assignment Agreement attached as schedule 5 (Form of Assignment Agreement));
-3. the performance by the Facility Agent (to the extent it thinks fit) of all necessary "know your customer" or other similar checks under all applicable laws and regulations in relation to such assignment to a New Lender, the completion of which the Facility Agent shall promptly notify to the Existing Lender and the New Lender.
+3. (iii) the performance by the Facility Agent (to the extent it thinks fit) of all necessary "know your customer" or other similar checks under all applicable laws and regulations in relation to such assignment to a New Lender, the completion of which the Facility Agent shall promptly notify to the Existing Lender and the New Lender.

 (f) Any assignment or transfer by a Lender of rights and/or obligations (by whatever method) will be deemed to be subject (to the extent possible) to the rights and restrictions contained in the Intercreditor Agreement applicable to the Senior Lenders (as defined in the Intercreditor Agreement).
 If the New Lender is not already a party to the Intercreditor Agreement as a Senior Lender, then (for the benefit of the Senior Finance Parties) the New Lender agrees to become, with effect from the Transfer Date, a party to and agrees to be bound by the terms of the Intercreditor Agreement as if it had originally been party to the Intercreditor Agreement as a Senior Lender.